-Note: Tax Stabilization Funds = \$600,000 (to offset revenues lost due to closure of Indian Point Nuclear Power Plant)
+Note: Tax Stabilization Funds = \$800,000 (to offset revenues lost due to closure of Indian Point Nuclear Power Plant)

-8. Fiscally Conservative Revenue Projections for 2024:
+6. Fiscally Conservative Revenue Projections for 2024:

-Sales Tax \$7,600,000 2023 was budgeted \$7,100,000 Mortgage Tax Revenue \$1,200,000 2023 was budgeted \$1,500,000 State Revenue Sharing \$189,450 AIM related payment remains the same from 2023 Consolidate Highway Improvement Program (CHIPS) \$463,000 including some Pave NY funds (2023 was budgeted \$383,000 for CHIPS only)
+Sales Tax \$7,750,000 2024 was budgeted \$7,600,000 Mortgage Tax Revenue \$1,200,000 2024 was budgeted \$1,200,000 State Revenue Sharing \$189,450 AIM related payment remains the same from 2024 Consolidate Highway Improvement Program (CHIPS) \$500,000 including some Pave NY funds (2024 was budgeted \$463,000)

-- 9. Interest Amounts on Accounts Interest rates dropped to near zero in 2020 and 2021, generating only \$23,900 in interest revenue for 2020 and \$12,000 in 2021.
-Recently interest rates have increased to over 5% for Treasuries, in which the Town invests.
-The Town anticipates receiving over \$1m in interest in 2023.
-While rates are expected to either stay level or increase further, the Town is fiscally conservative and will continue this approach to its finances.
-The 2024 proposed budget reflects \$708,000. - 10.
+- 7. Interest Amounts on Accounts -Since 2022 interest rates have increased to over 5% for Treasuries, in which the Town invests.
+The Town received almost \$1.5 million in interest earnings in 2023 and anticipates receiving over \$1m in interest in 2024.
+While rates have decreased in 2024, they are expected to either stay level or decrease slightly more in 2025.
+The Town is fiscally conservative and will continue this approach to its finances.
+The 2025 proposed budget reflects \$760,350. - 8.
 Grants Millions of dollars each year from the State, Federal or County Governments have been received by the Town to assist with the operating costs and capital projects.
 We actively pursue and apply for grants that have assisted the Town in completing its larger projects.
-The Town was awarded a Federal Economic Development (EDA) grant for \$3.2 million with the help of former Congresswoman Nita Lowey, for infrastructure improvements and other riverfront projects in the hamlet of Verplanck.
-Close to \$2,400,000 was received in operating and capital grants in 2022, alone, including \$580,863 from ARPA.
-The Town was awarded a total of \$3,278,567 from the American Rescue Act of 2021 (ARPA) to be used for infrastructure for sewers and water projects and other general government expenses. - 11.
+For example, the Town was awarded a CREST grant for \$600,000 for the Cortlandt Waterfront Stage, \$200,000 in CDBG funds for the Aviation Playground, and over \$2.7 million for improvements to the Furnace Woods Sewer District to be completed in the near future.
+Over \$1.7 million was received in operating and capital grants in 2023, alone, including \$580,183 from ARPA.
+The Town was awarded a total of \$3,278,567 from the American Rescue Act of 2021 (ARPA) to be used for infrastructure for sewers and water projects and other general government expenses through 2026. - 9.
 The Towns' bond rating was upgraded to Aa1 by Moody's at the end of 2019 due to an excellent financial evaluation and proactive measures to offset the future loss of PILOT revenues from the impending closure of Indian Point nuclear plant.
 We are one of only a few Towns in the County to have this superior bond rating.
 The Aa1 bond rating was renewed in 2023 and has remained strong even in recent and past difficult, national and regional economies.